nooku/nooku-installer/README.md

 ## Contributing

-Fork the project, create a feature branch, and send us a pull request.
+Fork the project, create a feature branch from the `develop` branch, and send us a pull request.

 ## Authors